terminological/r6-generator/README.md

 ...
 ```

 Maven plugin example configuration - this particular example generates the R package into the directory above `pom.xml` in the source tree.
-Other options are available and discussed in the [documenation project](https://github.com/terminological/r6-generator-docs).
+Other options are available and discussed in the [documentation project](https://github.com/terminological/r6-generator-docs) but this is the recommended way to layout a project.

 ```XML
 ...